Non Sequitur by Wiley Miller for October 16, 2024

 49. Missing large

-kanepost 1 day ago
+kanepost about 1 month ago

 Eliminating the EC would require a constitutional amendment, an almost impossible task.
 A solution is available but would also be difficult.